 (4) Subregulation (1) does not limit the information or documents that the conciliation and review officer may obtain and have regard to for the purposes of preparing for or carrying out the conciliation process or review process.

+[Regulation 12 amended in Gazette 11 Feb 2011 p.
+499-500.]

 13. Commissioner may perform functions of conciliation and review officer

 The Commissioner may perform all or any of the functions of a conciliation and review officer under these regulations in respect of a claim.